Media Asset Management and Enterprise Content Management: What’s the Difference?

 Key Differences Between DAM and ECM

 DAM and ECM systems offer different ways for managing content.
-With DAM systems, you create and collaborate on digital assets across outbound channels.
+With DAM solutions, you create and collaborate on digital assets across outbound channels.
 With ECM systems, you control your organization’s business flow.
 See the table below for details.

 |Type of Content||Digital assets—mainly rich-media elements for creating interactive and appealing content||Business information—mainly operational content, such as invoices and reports|